napari/napari.github.io/fundamentals/viewer.md

 You can select layers, causing them to become outlined, by clicking on their layer widget.
-Multiple layers can be simultaneously selected using either `shift` or `command` click to select either all the layers in between clicked on layers or just the clicked on layers respectively.
+Multiple layers can be simultaneously selected using either `shift` or `command` click to select either all the layers in between clicked-on layers or just the clicked-on layers respectively.

 You can rearrange the order of the layers by dragging them, including dragging multiple layers at the same time.